Common Cations are not Polarizable: Effects of Dispersion Correction on Hydration Structures from Ab Initio Molecular Dynamics

 Next, we simulated concentrated (4~M) aqueous solutions of lithium, sodium, and potassium chloride with and without the cationic D3 correction which allowed us to acquire cation--water, cation--cation, and cation--anion RDFs.
 These conditions are close to the experimental setup used in neutron scattering measurements, which are typically conducted at higher salt concentrations, compared to the infinite dilution.
 The cation--water RDFs shown in the top part of Figure~\ref{fig:rdf-4M} display the same characteristics as those from the infinitely dilute systems, but with the CN of sodium cation closer to the experimental value found in Table~\ref{tab:rdfmax-cn-summary}.
 In concentrated solutions, the second peak of the Na--O RDF is also affected by the D3 correction on sodium, in contrast to the infinitely diluted system.
 However, the general trend of increased CNs for cations with the D3 correction still holds.

-Simulations of concentrated solutions provide insights into the interactions between cations and anions as well as cation--cation interactions, as shown in the middle and bottom panels of Figure~\ref{fig:rdf-4M}.
-The D3 correction has a pronounced effect on sodium and potassium, but there are also non-negligible changes for lithium.
-Namely, the first peaks of the cation--water RDFs are larger when the D3 correction is applied to the cations, which is due to the presence of the shoulders at 4--5~\AA\ at the potential energy curves between pairs of cations (Figure~\ref{fig:Eint-gas-phase}).
+The D3 correction has a pronounced effect on sodium and potassium cations, while there are also non-negligible changes for the lithium cation.
+Namely, the first peaks of the cation--water RDFs are larger when the D3 correction is applied to the cations.
+This increase is due to the presence of the shoulders at 3--4~\AA\ at the potential energy curves between cations and water, as well as at 4--5~\AA\ at the potential energy curves between a pair of cations (Figure~\ref{fig:Eint-gas-phase}).

+Simulations of concentrated solutions provide insights also into cation--cation interactions, as well as interactions between cations and anions, as shown in the middle and bottom panels of Figure~\ref{fig:rdf-4M}.
+Again, the peak intensities are larger when the D3 is applied to cations.
 This is the most pronounced for sodium, and in the case of K--K RDF, there is also a noticeable shift in the position of the first peak.
 Similar, although less noticeable, effects are also observed in the Li--Li RDF.

 The cation--anion RDFs, shown in the bottom panels of Figure~\ref{fig:rdf-4M}, exhibit significant differences with or without dispersion.
-The first peak is more pronounced when the D3 correction is turned off for metallic cations, and in the case of the Na--Cl and K--Cl RDFs and the position of the first maximum and first minimum are shifted by about 0.2~\AA, 0.3~\AA respectively.
+The first peak is more pronounced when the D3 correction is turned off for metallic cations, and in the case of the Na--Cl and K--Cl RDFs and the position of the first maximum and first minimum are shifted by about 0.2~\AA, 0.3~\AA\ respectively.
 These RDFs can be directly converted to the free energies of ion pairing (Equation~\ref{eq:free-energy}), as shown in Figure~\ref{fig:pmf-nacl-licl}.
 The above observations have important implications for the parametrization of classical ionic force fields, where the AIMD-based free energies of ion binding have been used as a reference~\cite{Duboue-Dijon2018-10.1021/ACS.JPCB.7B09612, Martinek2018-10.1063/1.5006779}.

 Finally, we compared our simulated results for a 4~M potassium chloride solution to neutron scattering data~\cite{Mason2019-10.1021/ACS.JPCB.9B08422}.
 The total radial distribution function (RDF) for potassium was obtained as a weighted sum of simulated RDFs for K--O, K--K, K--H, and K--Cl with appropriate weights from the reference \cite{Mason2019-10.1021/ACS.JPCB.9B08422}.
 We then obtained its reciprocal space equivalent via Fourier transform in order to directly compare it with experimental neutron scattering data.
 Our simulated RDFs, with and without the D3 correction for potassium, are shown along with the experimental curves in Figure \ref{fig:rdf-K-r-q} in both reciprocal and real space.
 Clearly, better agreement with experiment was obtained without the D3 correction for potassium cation.